dheereshagrwal/phonpe-alert/README.md

   - `monitoring.py`: Contains the `MonitoringService` class that monitors events and triggers alerts.
   - `dispatcher.py`: Contains classes for dispatching alerts via different strategies.
   - `config.py`: Contains the configuration for alerts.
+  - `logger.py`: Custom logger that supports formatting and color based on log levels.
 - `literals/`
   - `counts.py`: Defines constants for the number of different types of events.
   - `enums.py`: Defines enums for alert types, event types, and dispatch types.